ErrorNoInternet/hsize/README.md

 # hsize
-Convert file sizes in bytes to human-readable units
+Convert file sizes to and from human-readable units

 ```sh
 $ hsize 1000 1000000 5000000